Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Related Work

-We will focus on reviewing model-centric BIQA, in which we conduct experiments to demonstrate our idea.

-Model-centric BIQA improves the quality prediction performance from the model perspective without reliance on original and undistorted images.
+\textbf{Model-Centric IQA}.
+We will focus on reviewing model-centric BIQA, which improves quality prediction from the model perspective without reliance on original undistorted images.
 Conventional BIQA models pre-defined non-learnable \textit{computational structures} to extract natural scene statistics (NSS).
 Learning occurred at the quality regression stage by fitting a mapping from NSS to MOSs.
-Commonly, NSS were extracted in transform domain, such as wavelet~\cite{moorthy2011blind} and DCT~\cite{saad2012blind}, where the statistical irregularities can be effectively characterized.
-Nevertheless, transform-based methods were usually very slow, which motivated BIQA models in spatial domain, \eg, BRISQUE~\cite{mittal2012no} and CORNIA~\cite{ye2012unsupervised}.
+Commonly, NSS were extracted in the transform domain~\cite{moorthy2011blind,saad2012blind}, where the statistical irregularities can be more easily characterized.
+Nevertheless, transform-based methods were slow, which motivated BIQA models in the spatial domain~\cite{mittal2012no,ye2012unsupervised}.

-With latest advances in CNNs, learnable computational structures based on stages of linear convolution, downsampling, and nonlinear activation have revolutionized the field of BIQA~\cite{liu2017rankiqa,talebi2018nima,su2020blindly,zhang2021uncertainty}.
-Along this line, the \textit{objective function} plays an important role in guiding the optimization of BIQA models.
-It is straightforward to formulate BIQA as regression, and thus the Miknowski metric is the objective function of the choice.
-An alternative view of BIQA is through the lens of learning-to-rank~\cite{liu2011learning}, with the goal of inferring relative quality rather than absolute quality.
-Pairwise learning-to-rank objectives, such as the cross entropy~\cite{ma2017dipiq} and the fidelity~\cite{tsai2007frank} losses, and listwise objectives, such as the cross entropy over permutation probabilities~\cite{ma2017dipiq} and the Pearson linear correlation~\cite{li2020norm} have been successfully adopted.
-One last ingredient of model-centric IQA is the selection of \textit{optimization techniques} to combat the lack of human-rated training data.
-Fine-tuning from pre-trained CNNs on other vision tasks~\cite{talebi2018nima}, patch-wise training~\cite{bosse2017deep}, and quality-aware pre-training \cite{su2020blindly} are practical optimization tricks in BIQA, taking inspirations from training large-scale CNNs for visual recognition~\cite{deng2009imagenet}.
+With the latest advances in CNNs, learnable computational structures have revolutionized the field of BIQA~\cite{liu2017rankiqa,talebi2018nima,su2020blindly,zhang2021uncertainty}.
+Along this line, the \textit{objective functions} are important in guiding the optimization of BIQA models.
+It is straightforward to formulate BIQA as regression, and the Minkowski metric is the objective function of choice.
+An alternative view of BIQA is through the lens of learning-to-rank~\cite{liu2011learning}, with the goal of inferring relative rather than absolute quality.
+Pairwise and listwise learning-to-rank objectives have been successfully adopted.
+One last ingredient of model-centric IQA is the selection of \textit{optimization techniques} for effective model training, especially when the human-rated perceptual data are scarce.
+Fine-tuning from pre-trained CNNs on other vision tasks~\cite{talebi2018nima}, patchwise training~\cite{bosse2017deep}, and quality-aware pre-training~\cite{su2020blindly} are practical optimization tricks in BIQA.
 Of particular interest is the unified optimization strategy by Zhang~\etal~\cite{zhang2021uncertainty}, allowing a single model to learn from multiple datasets simultaneously.